eugeneloza/castle-editor-tutorial/README.md

 Here `SoundEngine.Sound` plays a sound which is in turn found "by name" using `SoundEngine.SoundFromName`.
 We can now test and see that it's working.

-The same way adding a "game over" sound:
+The same way we add a "game over" sound:

 ```XML
 <sounds>